wso2/docs-is/en/docs/guides/adaptive-auth/typingdna-based-adaptive-auth.md

 ## Configure TypingDNA in applications

-Follow the steps below to configure TypingDNA in your application.
+Follow the steps given below to configure TypingDNA in your application.

 1. Navigate to **Service Providers -> List** and click **Edit** on the service provider that you want to configure TypingDNA in.